shahraizali/awesome-django/README.md

 *Packages that help manage email sending.*

 * [django-post_office](https://github.com/ui/django-post_office) - A simple app to send and manage your emails in Django, supports templates and can be easily integrated with task queues.
+* [djrill](https://github.com/brack3t/Djrill) - Email backend and new message class for Mandrill transactional email service from MailChimp.

 ## Fields